sk-menon/LeadScoring/README.md

-# Lead Scoring Assignment for Upgrad
+# Lead Scoring Assignment for X Education
 ## Problem Statement
 This case study is for an education company named X Education which sells online courses.
 An interested customer will fill an online form on their webstie and then they can be called as a lead.
 There are also leads from their past referrals.
 The sales team starts contacting them using various mediums.
 The problem now is that the conversion rate is only 30%.
 To solve this issue, the company wishes to identify only the most potential lead so that they focus their time more in communicating with them, than others.
 ## Objective